 The local outpost of DDB is one of Australia's leading creative agencies.
-In addition to the main DDB agencies in Sydney and Melbourne, the group also houses local offices for sister brands Rapp, Tribal DDB and Interbrand, as well as more specialised healthcare and shopper marketing agencies and corporate communications unit Mango.
+In addition to the main DDB agencies in Sydney and Melbourne, the group also houses local offices for sister brands Track (formerly Rapp) and Interbrand, as well as healthcare shop DDB Remedy and corporate communications unit Mango.
 It acquired youth marketing agency Lifelounge in 2015.
-Marty O'Halloran is chairman, with Andrew Little as CEO.
+Marty O'Halloran - a 25-year veteran of the agency - is chairman, with Andrew Little as CEO.
 Campaign Asia Pacific named DDB its Australia & New Zealand Agency of the Year for 2012.
 DDB traces its lineage in Australia back to United Service Publicity launched after World War II, and acquired by Needham Harper Steers in the late 1960s, becoming USP Needham.
 Doyle Dane Bernbach launched a local presence with the purchase of John Singleton's SPASM "super-agency" in 1973, as well as several other agencies.
 Needham and DDB themselves merged in 1986 with BBDO to create Omnicom.
 See also the Adbrands profile of the main DDB Worldwide network.
 Adbrands does not currently profile DDB Australia but subscribers may access account assignments and contact information for the agency.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Which clients does DDB Australia handle?
 Find out more from the Adbrands Account Assignments database

 Who are the competitors of DDB Australia?
 See ranking of Australia's Leading Advertising Agencies

 Capsule checked 1st May 2018